Nathnos/housing-and-family-can-predict-income-France-vs-USA/ReadMe.md

 - NP : Average Number of people in a housing
 - H1 : Proportion of Housing with only one people
 - H5 : Proportion of Housing with 5 people or more
-- HO : Proportion of Housing Owner
+- HO : Proportion of Housing Owners
 - SPH : Proportion of Single-Parent Housing
 - HY : Average Year of House construction